-The intercostal muscles are a group of muscles found between the ribs which are responsible for helping form and maintain the cavity produced by the ribs, and assisting with expansion and contraction during breathing.
+The intercostal muscles are a group of muscles found between the ribs which are responsible for helping form and maintain the cavity produced by the ribs.
+The muscles assist with expansion and contraction during breathing.
 The intercostal muscles consist of 11 muscle trios in humans.

-Function of the Intercostal Muscles
+Intercostal Muscles Overview